-PROPERTY TAXES are generally regressive but can be made more progressive by increasing commercial rates and charging higher rates for higher valued residential properties.
+Property taxes are generally regressive but can be made more progressive by increasing commercial rates and charging higher rates for higher valued residential properties.
 British Columbia's 2018/19 budget increased both the property transfer tax and the school tax on residential properties valued over \$3 million.
 Owners of these properties pay a higher rate than those with lower-valued homes.

-USER FEES disproportionately affect lower-income households and lead to greater inequality and social exclusion.
+User fees disproportionately affect lower-income households and lead to greater inequality and social exclusion.
 They can also be administratively expensive to collect and are often not a very effective way of managing usage or consumption.
-Fees for public water and wastewater services have increased more than any other good or service in Canada over the past 15 years, and in some cases provide more revenues than it costs to provide the service.
+Fees for public water and wastewater services have increased more than any other good or service in Canada over the past 15 years, and in some cases provide more revenue than it costs to deliver the service.

-REVENUE SHARING AND FUEL TAXES: some provinces provide municipalities with a share of their fuel, sales or income taxes, but only a few municipalities in Canada (Metro Vancouver, Victoria and Montreal) levy local fuel taxes.
-Municipalities have a case to be made for sharing provincial carbon pricing and cannabis tax revenues as they also bear many of the costs in these areas.
+Revenue sharing and fuel taxes: some provinces provide municipalities with a share of their fuel, sales or income taxes, but only a few municipalities in Canada (Metro Vancouver, Victoria and Montreal) levy local fuel taxes.
+Municipalities have a case to make for sharing provincial carbon pricing and cannabis tax revenues as they also bear many of the costs in these areas.

-LAND TRANSFER TAXES provide significant revenues for many municipalities (projected to bring in over \$800 million for the City of Toronto in 2018) and can be made progressive so higher rates apply for higher valued properties.
+Land transfer taxes provide significant revenues for many municipalities (projected to bring in over \$700 million for the City of Toronto in 2018) and can be made progressive so higher rates apply for higher valued properties.

-MUNICIPAL FINANCING AUTHORITIES operate in many provinces.
+Municipal financing authorities operate in many provinces.
 They can significantly reduce the cost of borrowing and provide other valuable services to municipalities.

-DEVELOPMENT CHARGES often don't cover the full costs of new developments and urban growth.
+Development charges often don't cover the full costs of new developments and urban growth.